3DCoded/3MS/docs/configuration/steppers.md

 Round this result to three or four decimal places.
 Decrease it by 0.005 (this is so that if this result is slightly off, the 3MS filament unit will skip, instead of the printer's extruder stripping the filament during a print).

 Set the new `rotation_distance` in your config.
 Save it and restart Klipper.

+!!! info
+    If you use the same stepper motor brand and model for each of your filament units, you likely only have to do this step for one stepper, then copy over the rotation_distance to all the others.